 Have Propolis, Will Travel

-Another way propolis mirrors honey is in the treatment of seasonal allergies and the easing of symptoms.
-Each bit of propolis acts as a sort of microdose of flora, helping the body adjust to the common allergens found in pollen.
-This benefit is easiest for the body to unlock when it’s consumed as part of the whole, untampered honeycomb.
+Propolis in honeycomb may ease symptoms of seasonal allergies.
+Each bit of propolis acts as a sort of micro-dose of flora, helping the body adjust to the common allergens found in pollen.
+This benefit is easiest for the body to unlock when it’s consumed as part of the whole, unadulterated honeycomb.
 While present only in small amounts in a chunk of honeycomb, propolis will still boost the similar beneficial healing ingredients in the surrounding honey, wax, and (depending on the quality of the comb), potentially even a bit of royal jelly.